pdffiller/qless-php/README.md

 - **Web App** — With the advent of a Ruby client, there is a Sinatra-based web app that gives you control over certain operational issues.
 - **Scheduled Work** — Until a job waits for a specified delay (defaults to 0), jobs cannot be popped by workers.
-- **Recurring Jobs** — Scheduling's all well and good, but we also support jobs that need to recur periodically.
+- **Recurring Jobs** — Scheduling is all well and good, but we also support jobs that need to recur periodically.
 - **Notifications** — Tracked jobs emit events on [pubsub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)
   channels as they get completed, failed, put, popped, etc. Use these events to get notified of progress on jobs you're interested in.